Year One

 COMPULSORY COURSES - YEAR THREE

-Advanced Database Concepts (15 credits)
+Advanced Database Concepts (15 Credits)

 Learn to successfully design, create and administer a data warehouse using a server-based database management system.

-Data Analytics and Intelligence (15 credits)
+Data Analytics and Intelligence (15 Credits)

 Learn to use data analytics and business intelligence tools and techniques in order to provide decision support within an organisational context.